kriswest/FDC3-conformance-framework/README.md

 ### Mock App Closability

-Some mock apps will close themselves after executing by calling `window.close()` on themselves.
+Some mock apps will close after executing by calling `window.close()` on themselves.
 For this to work, you may need to set the `titlebarType` property to `"injected"` under `Conformance.manifest.foreign.components.Window Manager.titlebarType` in the appd.json file.

 ### Run Mock Apps Silently